jsocol/django-ratelimit/docs/usage.rst

         ``PATCH``).

    :arg block:
-       *False* Whether to block the request instead of annotating.
+       *True* Whether to block the request instead of annotating.

 HTTP Methods